-As I drove through our scenic downtown, every restaurant and café I passed buzzed with life, festivities, and parties I was not invited to—and, I felt this way even though I went to a festive holiday concert last night!
+As I drove through our scenic downtown, every restaurant and café I passed buzzed with life, festivities, and parties I was not invited to—and, I felt this way even though I went to a holiday concert last night!
 It was like a real life walk (nightmare) through Facebook.

 If there ever was a time to pull back and take a moment to be intentional, it is now.

-From my own family to my wonderful clients, I’ve seen or experienced travel delays, computer malfunctions, cranky children and co-workers, delayed job offers, and derailed projects.
+From my own family to my clients, I’ve seen or experienced travel delays, computer malfunctions, cranky children and co-workers, delayed job offers, and derailed projects.
 It is making, for many, this year go out with a whimper instead of a bang, with issues unresolved and important projects unfinished.

 If you are feeling like you are the only one not doing something wonderful this holiday, the only one who does not have their life or career together, take heart.
 I am here to tell you confidently that you are not alone.

 I’ll let you in on a secret: to make my kids smile on my perfect holiday card this year, I did crazy, demoralizing things.
 I’ll spare you the details, but suffice it to say, it was not my finest hour.
 I gladly did it to give the appearance of perfection: happy smiling children and a life seeming without blemish.
 Ha.
 You and I know the real truth.
 Life is messy.

 And that is truly something to celebrate: our collective humanity.
 It brings us together in a way that no impossibly-flawless holiday experience will never do.